eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-08-10-refresh-token-retire-on-acknowledgement/README.md

 replaced remains acceptable, and presenting it again returns the current refresh token — the one the consumer failed to receive — instead of rotating a second time.
 The access token is issued fresh on both paths.

 This is a behavioural change with no configuration surface and no way to opt out.
+There is nothing worth switching off: the old behaviour is the one that breaks transfers on a network timeout, and the new one costs one extra string in the vault record.
+The request and response formats are unchanged, so conforming consumers see no difference either way.

 ## Rationale